What's On .....

-NSW Person Centred Active Support Community of Practice
+NSW Person Centred Active Support Community of Practice events.

 CDS, Curtin University and Deakin University are collaborating through an ARC Linkage Grant which will investigate Quality and outcomes of individual supported living (ISL) arrangements for adults with intellectual and developmental disabilities.